 - To prepare the jackfruit, rub some oil on your knife and cut the fruit in half then quarters.
 Cut each quarter into thick slices like you would a watermelon.
 Then, remove the core from each slice using your knife (it's also helpful to have gloves on for this part).

 - Once you have discarded the core, begin to pull the fruit pods away from the rind and remove the seeds from inside the pods.
-Separate the seeds into one bowl and the fruit pods in another.
+Separate the seeds into one bowl and the fruit pods into another.

-- Once you have removed the fruit pods, cut away the pulp from the rind and add it to the same bowl as the pods.
-Discard what is left of the rinds and set your bowl of pods and pulp aside.
+- Once you have removed the fruit pods, cut away the white pulp from the rind and add it to the same bowl as the pods.
+Discard what is left of the rinds and set your bowl of fruit pods and pulp aside.

-- Preheat 2 tbsp of oil in a large pot over medium, then add in the diced onions and cook for 3-4 minutes, or until translucent.
+- Then, preheat 2 tbsp of oil in a large pot over medium.
+Add in the diced onions and cook for 3-4 minutes, or until translucent.
 Add in the minced garlic, and cook for another 1-2 minutes.

-- Then, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
-Give it a good stir, then reduce the heat to just over low.
-Cover the pot and simmer for around 40-45 minutes, stirring occasionally to prevent sticking.
+- Next, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
+Give it a good stir, then reduce the heat to low-medium.
+Cover the pot and simmer for 45 minutes, stirring occasionally to prevent sticking to the bottom.

 - With about 10-15 minutes left of simmering, preheat your oven to 375°F.